MakeCycle-lab/makecycle-lab/README.md

 # 🛠️ MakeCycle-Lab | Hardware Project Assets

+🚀 Project Overview
 Welcome to my hardware laboratory.
-This repository hosts the original development files and assets shared on my **YouTube channel: [Your Channel Name]**.
+This repository hosts the original development files and assets shared on my YouTube Channel.

-### 📢 Important Notice
+📢 Notice
-* **Static Repository**: This is a non-interactive repository for resource hosting.
-Due to time constraints on hardware reverse engineering and PCB design, **Issues and Pull Requests (PRs) will not be processed.**
+Archive Only: This is a non-interactive repository.
+Issues and PRs will not be processed.

-* **Feedback & Support**: If you have technical questions or suggestions, please leave a comment on the corresponding YouTube video.
-I check them regularly.
-* **Disclaimer**: All files are provided "as-is" for educational and hobbyist purposes.
-Please ensure you have sufficient engineering knowledge before attempting any modifications.
+Support: Please leave comments on YouTube for technical questions.

+License: MIT (Excluding 3rd-party assets).

+⭐ Support this project by giving it a Star!

 ---